-- Grab a healthy smoothie, herbal tea, light snack or glass of water
+- Grab a healthy smoothie, herbal tea or a light snack

 - Meditate or practice deep breathing techniques

-- Plan ahead.
-Let your manager know when you’re expecting to take time off, and try to avoid being on vacation during your company's busy seasons or special projects that may require an all-hands-on-deck approach.
+- Make and communicate your plans as early as possible.
+Let your manager know when you’re expecting to take time off.
+And try to avoid being on vacation during especially busy times for your company or team, or when special projects may require an all-hands-on-deck approach.

-Even the busiest accounting and finance professionals deserve to take breaks, so make sure you set aside time to energize and unwind regularly.
-When you step back into the office, you’ll probably hit the ground running with renewed energy, and that may bring big payoffs to your career.
+Even the busiest professionals deserve to take breaks, so make sure you regularly set aside time to unwind.
+And when you do pivot back to work, you can hit the ground running with renewed energy and enthusiasm — making you even more effective in your job and career.